2023 Best Value Allied Health Professions Bachelor's Degree Schools in the Southeast Region

 As a testament to the quality of education it offers, WCU also is in the top 20% of our Best Allied Health Professions Bachelor’s Degree Trade Schools in the Southeast Region ranking.

-Out-of-state tuition fees for undergraduate students at Valencia College are $9,383 per year.
+Valencia College undergraduate students pay an average of $9,383 in tuition and fees each year.
 After completing their Bachelor's Degree, allied health graduates from Valencia College carry an average student debtload of $17,915.

 The excellent bachelor’s degree programs at University of Arkansas for Medical Sciences helped the school earn the #4 place on this year’s ranking of the best value allied health professions schools in the Southeast Region .
-UAMS is a small public school located in the medium-sized city of Little Rock.
+UAMS is a small public school located in the city of Little Rock.

-UAMS undergraduate students pay an average of $16,114 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at UAMS are $16,114 a year.
 After completing their Bachelor's Degree, allied health graduates from UAMS carry an average student debtload of $17,138.

-A rank of #5 on this year’s list means University of North Carolina at Pembroke is a great value for allied health professions students working on their bachelor’s degree.
-UNC Pembroke is a medium-sized public school located in the distant town of Pembroke.
+The excellent bachelor’s degree programs at University of North Carolina at Pembroke helped the school earn the #5 place on this year’s ranking of the best value allied health professions schools in the Southeast Region .
+UNC Pembroke is a medium-sized public school located in the town of Pembroke.

 UNC Pembroke undergraduate students pay an average of $7,495 in tuition and fees each year.